sonbyj01/ece465-cloud-computing/src/proj2/README.md

 The `run-server` and `run-client` commands invoke `target/server_latest` or `target/client_latest` with default parameters.
-Again, this is for convenience and will likely not be the case -- if you need custom parameters, run the built executables in the `/target` directory.
+Again, this is for convenience and will likely not be the case -- if you need custom parameters, run the built executables in the `target` directory.

 ---